hetalang/heta-specifications/syntax.md

 ## Base statements

 1. Base statements are divided by semicolons.
-The line breakes do not matter but can be used for code decoration.
+The line breakes between and inside statements do not matter but can be used for code decoration.

     ```heta
     <statement one>; <statement two>;